-13. Efforts to work with countries on the establishment of laws takes place within the context of international conventions, particularly those classified as Multilateral Environmental Agreements (MEAs).
-These agreements include, but are not limited to, those that the GEF serves as a "financing mechanism" - the Convention on Biological Diversity (CBD), United Nations Framework Convention on Climate Change (UNFCCC), the United Nations Convention to Combat Desertification, Stockholm Convention on Persistent Organic Pollutants, and the Minamata Convention on Mercury.
-Table 3 notes the dates when the countries became party to major international conventions.8
+Efforts to work with countries on the establishment of laws takes place within the context of international conventions, particularly those classified as multilateral environmental agreements.
+These agreements include, but are not limited to, those that the GEF serves as a "financing mechanism"-the Convention on Biological Diversity (CBD), the United Nations Framework Convention on Climate Change (UNFCCC), the United Nations Convention to Combat Desertification (UNCCD), the Stockholm Convention on Persistent Organic

+Pollutants, and the Minamata Convention on Mercury.
+Table 2.2 notes the dates when the countries became party to major international conventions.4